google/mount-zip/README.md

 Decompressed data is cached in a temporary file located in the cache directory (`$TMPDIR` or `/tmp` by default).
-The cache directory can be changed with the `--cache=DIR` option.
+The cache directory can be changed with the `-o cache=DIR` option.
 The cache file is only created if necessary, and automatically deleted when the ZIP is unmounted.

-Alternatively, the `--memcache` option caches the decompressed data in memory.
+Alternatively, the `-o memcache` option caches the decompressed data in memory.
 Be cautious with this option since it can cause **mount-zip** to use a lot of memory.

-You can preemtively cache data at mount time by using the `--precache` option.
+You can preemtively cache data at mount time by using the `-o precache` option.
 The cost of decompression in incurred upfront, and this ensures that any subsequent access to the mounted data is fast.

-If **mount-zip** cannot create and expand the cache file, or if it was passed the `--nocache` option, it will do its best using a small rolling buffer in memory.
+If **mount-zip** cannot create and expand the cache file, or if it was passed the `-o nocache` option, it will do its best using a small rolling buffer in memory.
 However, some data access patterns might then result in poor performance, especially if **mount-zip** has to repeatedly extract the same file.